Brewing espresso coffee is the most fun and appreciated way-of-drinking your cuppa the world. The method enhances coffee tastes and scent.

 The procedure of making an espresso shot is usually called “pulling a shot.”

 Lever machines that require pulling down a handle were very standard and created the idiom.

-Today, though, pressure is generated by an electric pump.
+Today, though, the pressure is generated by an electric pump.

 Espresso machines are of several types: steam-driven, piston-driven, pump-driven, or air-pump-driven.
-The are also either manual or automatic.
+They are also either manual or automatic.